 2016 Backcountry Film Festival

-Don't miss the Backcountry Film Festival's 11th anniversary with unique films aimed to inspire winter adventurers to seek the snow less traveled.
+Don't miss the Backcountry Film Festival, with unique films aimed to inspire winter adventurers to seek the snow less traveled.
 Produced by the Boise-based nonprofit, Winter Wildlands Alliance, the Backcountry Film Festival is renowned for its mix of professional and grassroots films – from well-known filmmakers who search backcountry corners across the globe to submit their best work to first-timers who take a video camera out on their weekend excursions.